Elders/VSE-FormatDocumentOnSave/README.md

 ## Disable the extension
 If you wish to temporarily disable to extension you could press CapsLock.
 By default the extension is disabled while in a debug session.
 You could change that from the configuration.
+You can enable or disable the extension in the configuration, or disable in a `.formatconfig` file.

 # Contribute
 To setup development environment follow the steps: